didats/DTSocialMediaLogin/README.md

 [![License](https://img.shields.io/cocoapods/l/DTSocialMediaLogin.svg?style=flat)](http://cocoapods.org/pods/DTSocialMediaLogin)
 [![Platform](https://img.shields.io/cocoapods/p/DTSocialMediaLogin?style=flat)](http://cocoapods.org/pods/DTSocialMediaLogin)

-Handle iOS app login with Twitter, Facebook and Google with ease.
+Handle iOS app login with Sign in with Apple, Twitter, Facebook and Google with ease.
 It will really saves you a lot of hours.
 The callback will give you these variables:
 * id (`String`)
 * name (`String`)
 * email (`String`)
 * profileImageURL (`String`)
 * origin (`Any`)

-The origin is a reference to the struct `DTGoogleUser`, `DTFacebookUser` and `DTTwitterUser`.
+The origin is a reference to the struct `DTAppleUser`, `DTGoogleUser`, `DTFacebookUser` and `DTTwitterUser`.
 For Google it has the property `user` that reference to `GIDGoogleUser`  which you could use for any other Google APIs.
 While for Twitter, it has an `OAuthToken` to be use on other Twitter APIs.

 ## Requirements
 * Base SDK: iOS 12